 The point is that the artifacts in these data sources is larger than the trends claimed and produce the uncertainty (we really don't know).

-idea of global warming and you have really looked at the raw data
+warming and you have really looked at the raw data yourself and

 Let me illustrate: QED (Quantum Electro Dynamics) is real science.
 The theory was put in place and then controlled experiments were run against it in closed systems - the theory wasn't changed every time someone came out with a new test.
 This is what real science is about.